 I was speaking with one individual who felt such resentment.
-Brother Abdul Majeed had been in and out of the Breaking Free Program several months at a time, but he never actively participated or applied what he learned.
+Brother Abdul Majeed had been in and out of the Purify Your Gaze Program several months at a time, but he never actively participated or applied what he learned.

 Through our conversation, what we discovered was that he was angry and upset that his “good muslim plan” didn’t work out for him and he is suffering from this “lowly” addiction.

 He is very active in Dawah masha’Allah, but he ’s angry with himself that he failed in this specific area of his life.
 He was also angry spiritually with Allah that all his attempt at ‘fixing’ this issue did not work out.

 I shared the following perspective with brother Abdul Majeed on his “refusal to the call,” which really struck a chord with him:

 Allah SWT has brought you to this door, this opportunity many, many times.
 You’re standing at the door but you’ve never stepped in because you’ve been resentful, angry, upset and afraid, and your pride got in the way.